turkerozturk/PersonalTopicsTrackerWithCalendar/README.md

 When the mouse pointer hovers over a cell, any text within the cell is displayed both in the upper-left area outside the table and as a tooltip near the mouse cursor.

+It performs alphabetical sorting in ascending or descending order when the column headers are clicked.

 Example Usage

     Tracking Workouts: